Dual Enrollment – Taught at UWM Campus or Online

 - Availability: Fall and Spring and Summer semesters

-- How to Apply: We need four pieces of information for every applicant:
+- How to Apply: We need three pieces of information for every applicant:

 1. Please submit this form to your high school by the dates outlined above

-2. Submit an Application to UWM here (do not pay the application fee or fill out the essays)
+2. Submit an Application to UWM here (do not fill out the essays)

 All materials must be received by August 1st for the Fall and December 15th for the Spring.